 Offensive cybersecurity provides intelligence on potential threats, shows attackers the organization is not an easy target, discourages future attacks, and fosters information sharing with law enforcement agencies.
 It enables an organization to be proactive, anticipating and mitigating threats before they cause damage.

-How are offensive and defensive cybersecurity different?
+How are defensive and offensive cybersecurity different?

 While defensive cybersecurity is about protecting systems from incoming attacks, offensive cybersecurity is about actively seeking out potential threats and vulnerabilities.
 The former is a reactive strategy aimed at guarding the network, while the latter is a proactive approach focused on attack simulation and threat anticipation.